Prof Dr Andrew Sharman

 Andrew is a Chartered Safety Practitioner and Chartered Fellow of the Institution of Occupational Safety and Health; a Fellow of the International Institute of Risk & Safety Management; a Fellow of the Institute of Leadership & Management; a Fellow of the Institute of Directors; and a Member of the Health & Safety Lawyers Association.

 Andrew’s first book, From Accidents to Zero: A Practical Guide to Improving Your Workplace Safety Culture, sold more than 10,000 copies in its first year of publication (2014), and has become a global best-seller.
 Described by industry leaders as “Essential reading”, “Truly stellar” and “an indispensable, must-read seminal text” and with reviews encouraging “buy copies for all your management team” the book has been reprinted two times and a revised Second Edition was released in hardback by Routledge in May 2016.
-Andrew is now the author of eight books on safety culture, leadership and wellbeing.
+Andrew is now the author of nine books on safety culture, leadership and wellbeing.

 Sharman writes monthly for Safety & Health Practitioner, IOSH Magazine, SHEQ Management and Health & Safety International.
 He has been featured in the Wall Street Journal, The Times, The Guardian, 20 Minutes, 24 Heures, on ITV, BBC, and Sky News and in hundreds of online media outlets.
 Far from being risk-averse, he enjoys adventure sports including climbing, paragliding, sea kayaking and swimming with sharks.

 Judith was Chair of the UK safety regulator the Health & Safety Executive for more than 8 years.
 She was made a Dame in the 2016 New Years Honours for her services to health and safety and also Engineering, particularly as a role model for women in the profession.